 Find the full printable recipe with specific measurements below.

-- Old fashioned oats: These get blended whole right into the batter.
-This will add texture, but they will act as oat flour which will give the pancakes their structure.
-By nature, oats are gluten-free but look for certified gluten-free oats if cross-contamination during processing is a concern.
+• Old fashioned oats: These get blended whole right into the batter to add texture, but and act as an oat flour which will give the pancakes their structure.
+Use certified gluten-free oats if needed.

 Variations